microsoft/Purview-ADB-Lineage-Solution-Accelerator/TROUBLESHOOTING.md

 * Certificate should be of the form: `{"SourceType": "KeyVault","KeyVaultUrl": "https://akv-service-name.vault.azure.net/","KeyVaultCertificateName": "myCertName"}`
 * You have given the Service Principal permission to access Microsoft Purview ( [auth using a service principal](https://docs.microsoft.com/en-us/azure/purview/tutorial-using-rest-apis#set-up-authentication-using-service-principal) )

-## <a id="purviewout-olmapping" />Missing Ol to Purview mapping data for this source
+## <a id="purviewout-olmapping" />PurviewOut Logs: Missing Ol to Purview mapping data for this source

 You may be working with data sources that are supported by OpenLineage but not supported by the Solution Accelerator for ingestion into Purview.